 There are four main symptoms that point towards the possibility of Meniere’s Disease.
 They are:

-There is a new test called Vestibular evoked myogenic potential (VEMP) that they may also utilize.
-It seems pretty harmless but would generate the same kind of information that caloric stimulation will give them, but do it directly with sounds in the ear producing muscular movements that can be recorded electronically.
+Vestibular evoked myogenic potential (VEMP) – This test generates the same kind of information that caloric stimulation will produce but do it directly with sounds in the ear producing muscular movements that can be recorded electronically.

 None of these tests will rule out Autoimmune Inner Ear Disease, which is treatable and causes symptoms similar to Meniere’s disease.
 That takes a blood test.
 You can get more blood tests to check for related autoimmune causes, but those causes are not treatable yet or even necessarily positively linked to Meniere’s-like symptoms.